uma-dev/schedule-whiz/README.md

 The Progressive Schedule Optimization project is aimed at designing an assistance system to help teams find the best schedule in flexible and remote work environments.
 This Spring Boot Java application will guide you through the process of optimizing schedules for teams in dynamic work settings.

-## Task List

-- [x] Initialize the Spring Boot project.
-- [ ] Create the database schema.
-- [ ] Implement user authentication.
-- [ ] Design the scheduling algorithm.
-- [ ] Develop the user interface.
-- [ ] Integrate flexibility and remote work features.
-- [ ] Test and optimize the system.
-- [ ] Document the project.
-- [ ] Deployment and production-ready setup.

 ## Backlog

 You can find the project's backlog in the [Backlog](./images/backlog.png) image.